sonniebailey/sonniebailey.github.io/about-content.md

 I operate Fairhaven Wealth in a fiercely independent manner and do everything I can to align my interests with those of my clients.

-Fairhaven Wealth's primary service consists of at least two three-hour conversations, usually held via Zoom or phone, and one or more emails touching on the content of these conversations.
+Fairhaven Wealth's primary service for new clients consists of two three-hour conversations, usually held via Zoom or phone, followed by a draft financial plan report that you and I review and finalise together.
 The headline rate is $300 per hour including GST.
-For substantive engagements, I prefer to use an "anchored fee" structure: before we start, you and I agree on an honest mid-estimate of how long the work is likely to take, and if it ends up taking more or less than that, we split the difference.
+For substantive engagements, I might offer an "anchored fee" arrangement: before we start, you and I agree on an honest mid-estimate of how long the work is likely to take, and if it ends up taking more or less than that, we split the difference.
 This is described in more detail below.

 I operate Fairhaven Wealth in a way so that I don't touch your money in any way, shape, or form.
 It's up to you whether or not to make any changes to your financial situation (or life in general) as a result of our discussions.
 It's up to you to implement any advice I might provide.